Sylvia Dubois: Silvia Dubois: A Biografy of the Slav who Whipt Her Mistres and Gand Her Fredom

 C.W.
 Larison, the writer of Sylvia Dubois' biography Silvia Dubois (Now 116 Yers Old) A Biografy of the Slav who Whipt Her Mistres and Gand Her Fredom, was a physician and former educator interested in documenting local history.
 He first met with Dubois at Cedar Summit in January 1883 to interview her.
 He met her a total of three times before releasing her biography.

-Larison wrote the book in a phonetic orthography of his own creation.
-Historian Jared C. Lobdell edited, translated the phonetic spelling, and wrote an introduction for a new publication of Dubois’ biography by Larison.
+Larison wrote the book in a phonetic orthography of his creation.
+Historian Jared C. Lobdell edited, translated the phonetic spelling, and wrote an introduction for a new publication of Dubois' biography by Larison.

-The authenticity of Dubois' stories as told to Larison are debated.
-Lobdell cautions that Dubois' story bridges the line between history and folklore, but that it has value as an account of "social history."
-He directly challenges Dubois' assertion that she was 116 at the time of her interviews by finding historical evidence to the contrary.
-However, English professor DoVeanna S. Fulton criticizes Lobdell's labeling of the story as folklore because it gives history with documentation privilege over oral history.
+The authenticity of Dubois' stories, as told to Larison, is debated.
+Lobdell cautions that Dubois' story bridges the line between history and folklore but that it has value as an account of "social history."
+He directly challenges Dubois' assertion that she was 116 during her interviews by finding historical evidence to the contrary.
+English professor DoVeanna S. Fulton criticizes Lobdell's labeling of the story as folklore because it privileges history with documentation over oral history.